Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Dynamics of heavy inertial particles in a strained elliptic vortex

-The critical ratio between $St$ and $s$ for the occurrence of heteroclinic tangles of both $H_1^{\pm}$ and $H_2^{\pm}$ have been evaluated numerically for various initial aspect ratios ($r_0$) of the elliptic vortex and plotted in figure \ref{fig014}.
+The critical ratio between $St$ and $s$ for the occurrence of heteroclinic tangles of both $H_1^{\pm}$ and $H_2^{\pm}$ have been evaluated numerically for various initial aspect ratios ($r_0$) of the elliptic vortex and plotted in figure \ref{Fig018}.
 The initial orientation ($\theta_0$) of the elliptic vortex will only phase shift the Melnikov functions; thus, these critical values won't be affected.
 The regions in the parametric plot where the heteroclinic tangles occur are identified and marked.
 The region above the red curve is where no heteroclinic tangles form, indicating complete suppression of chaos by inertia.
 However, below the red curve, chaotic transport may occur.
 The degree of chaos may vary across the blue curve.

 It is important to remember that these critical curves are derived from a perturbative method, assuming both $St \ll 1$ and $s \ll 1$.
 However, note that the red curve reaches a value of $St/s = \textit{O}(10^2)$ when $r_0 = 0.1$.
 For $s = \textit{O}(10^{-2})$, this results in the critical $St_{\textrm{cr},2} \sim 1$.
-The caveat here is that the Kirchhoff vortex's saddles disappear for $St>\mathcal{S}_2$; on the other hand, the Kida vortex itself is destroyed beyond critical straining.
-Thus, the validity of our analysis is restricted to sufficiently smaller $St$ and $s$, although their ratio can vary within the large range as shown in figure \ref{fig014}(a).
+The caveat here is that the Kirchhoff vortex's saddles disappear for $St>\mathcal{S}_2$; on the other hand, as mentioned earlier, the Kida vortex itself is elongated and destroyed beyond critical strain rate $0.3$.
+Thus, the validity of our analysis is restricted to sufficiently smaller $St$ and $s$, although their ratio can vary within the large range as shown in figure \ref{Fig018}(a).